duisterethomas/rooster-epd/README.md

    ![Main window](/Images/main_window.png)

    Note: The port is saved for your convenience, so you don't have to select it every time you run the program.
-5. Finally click on `Vandaag` or `Morgen` depending on which day you'd like to upload
+5. Click on `Vandaag` or `Morgen` depending on which day you'd like to upload
+6. Wait until the led on the Raspberry Pi Pico turns off
+7. Unplug the Raspberry Pi Pico

 ## Useful links